 That might be an extreme example, but minor slip-ups can still cause frayed relationships.
-Even with something as simple as writing an email, it’s essential to understand cross-cultural communication before hitting “send.”
+Even with something as simple as writing an email, cross-cultural understanding is important before hitting “send.”
 For example, while Americans tend to favor a casual approach to email greetings, in Japanese and Austrian cultures, people prefer titles.
-Another instance of not taking cross cultural communication into account would be providing lunch for the workplace without considering any dietary restrictions or preferences based on people’s cultures.
+Another instance of not taking cross-cultural communication into account would be providing lunch for the workplace without considering any dietary restrictions or preferences based on people’s cultures.
 Showing respect for employees’ cultural beliefs shows you care about recognizing, valuing, and honoring who they are.

 Other sources of miscommunication can include: